wasiur/dynamic_survival_analysis/README.md

 estimate_gamma | Binary variable indicating whether to estimate the recovery rate.
 By default, it is set to ```True```. last_date | Last date of data to be considered for modelling purposes. ifMPI | Binary variable indicating whether to use ```MPI``` for parallelization.
-By default, it is set to ```True```.
+By default, it is set to ```True```. ifsmooth | Binary variable indicating whether the daily new infection counts need to be smoothed by using the moving average method.
+BY default, it is set to ```True```. burn_in | Integer variable indicating the burn-in for the Metropolis-Hastings scheme. nChains | Integer variable indicating number of parallel Metropolis-Hastings chains.

 If recovery information is not available, the model can be still run by explicitly setting the variable ```estimate_gamma = False```.